 The best thing about visiting Sibiu in the winter, more specifically in December, is the fact you can experience the Christmas Fair.

 Each year, the fair is organized in the Big Square and it attracts plenty of tourists from all over the world.
-The Austrian Embassy in Romania claimed that the Sibiu Christmas Fair is in top 10 of the most beautiful ones in the world.
+The Austrian Embassy in Romania claimed that the Sibiu Christmas Fair is in the top 10 of the most beautiful ones in the world.

-Even if you won’t get a chance to visit Sibiu in December, you can still enjoy the other amazing attractions, such as museums, churches, old towers, narrow streets and of course, the Bridge of Lies.
+Even if you won’t get a chance to visit Sibiu in December, you can still enjoy the other amazing attractions, such as museums, churches, old towers, narrow streets, and of course, the Bridge of Lies.

-Winter is associated with the mountains, which means Brasov, a well preserved medieval city, is the perfect city for the holidays.
+Winter is associated with the mountains, which means Brasov, a well-preserved medieval city, is the perfect city for the holidays.

 This city is also well-known due to Poiana Brasov, which is a mountain resort just 13 km away from Brasov.
 So if you’re into skiing or snowboarding, you can practice your favorite winter sport here.